On this page you'll find youth-focused resources to help deal with the experience of depression, trauma, grief, and loss.

 Baltimore MD

-Brighter Stronger Foundation assists and empowers people from all walks of life to become more independent and realize their potential, through therapeutic behavioral services (under 21), a psychiatric rehabilitation program (adults) and autism-related support (under 21).
+Brighter Stronger Foundation assists and empowers people from all walks of life to become more independent and realize their potential.
+They offer therapeutic behavioral services (under 21), a psychiatric rehabilitation program (adults), and autism-related support (under 21).

 6 Nashua Court Ste B Baltimore MD 21221

 BTST is a CARF accredited licensed mental health agency providing comprehensive programming and integrated care to children, teens, and adults throughout the state of Maryland.
-On-site we welcome clients to our modern and well-appointed clinics where we provide therapy, psychological evaluations, and medication management.
-BTST clinicians come to homes, schools, and the community to bring therapy to the client’s door!
-We break paradigms and use innovative means to reach clients that may not fit the mold for conventional treatment.
+BTST services welcome clients to their modern and well-appointed clinics where they provide therapy, psychological evaluations, and medication management.
+BTST clinicians come to homes, schools, and the community to bring therapy to the client’s door through telehealth services!

 1900 N Howard St Suite 300 Baltimore MD 21218